 Teachers missing scheduled contract days which are not covered by the administration or by the above described leave policies will have a proportionate part of their salary deducted.
-A pay reduction for the time of unauthorized absence will be equal to the teacher's daily rate (daily rate of pay = 1/163 or 1/length of school year if less than 163 days).
+A pay reduction for the time of unauthorized absence will be equal to the teacher's daily rate (daily rate of pay = 1/length of school year if less than).